ANXS/nginx/README.md

 ##### Ansible

 It has been tested on Ansible 1.5 and above, and depends on the following roles:
-  - Ansibles.apt
+  - pjan.vandaele.apt
-  - Ansibles.build-essential
+  - pjan.vandaele.build-essential
-  - Ansibles.perl
+  - pjan.vandaele.perl
-  - Ansibles.monit (if you want monit protection)
+  - pjan.vandaele.monit (if you want monit protection)

 ##### Platforms